immcantation/immcantation/docs/_include/usage.rst

   -a  10x Genomics cellranger-vdj contig annotation CSV file.
       Must corresponding with the FASTA/FASTQ input file (all, filtered or consensus).
   -r  Directory containing IMGT-gapped reference germlines.
-      Defaults to /usr/local/share/germlines/imgt/human/vdj when species is human.
-      Defaults to /usr/local/share/germlines/imgt/mouse/vdj when species is mouse.
+      Defaults to /usr/local/share/germlines/imgt/[species name]/vdj.
   -g  Species name.
-One of human or mouse.
+One of human, mouse, rabbit, rat, or rhesus_monkey.
 Defaults to human.
   -t  Receptor type.
 One of ig or tr.
 Defaults to ig.
   -x  Distance threshold for clonal assignment.
 Specify "auto" for automatic detection.
       If unspecified, clonal assignment is not performed.